Many awards, mostly voted on by the student-athletes, were handed out Wednesday night.

 CLUB: Played for Triumph Gold at the U-17 level.

 PERSONAL: Born in Irving, Texas ...
 His actual first name is Austin but he goes by his middle name ...
 Son of Buck and Diana Raines ...
-Has one sibling, Jordan ...
-Majoring in computer science and mathematics ...
+Has one sibling, Jordan, who played volleyball at Denver and TCU and earned all-conference honors ...
+Majoring in computer science/mathematics ...
 Chose to attend Pepperdine because "I liked the staff and the environment and everyone was really supportive."

 FAVORITES: Enjoys playing musical instruments and learning new technologies ...
 Favorites include Manu Ginobili (pro basketball player), Dallas Mavericks (pro basketball team), A Clockwork Orange (book), Wayne's World (movie), Andy Milonakis Show (TV show), Free Tempo (musical artist), Mexican (food) and tennis (sport other than basketball) ...
 Favorite things about basketball is "it allows you to be more creative.
 Most sports are confined to a certain player stereotype but there are many different styles of players in basketball."